Last update: October 15, 2021

 As a current investor, what do I do now?

-We are partnering with Radius Bank to develop a high yield savings account (Founder Savings) available exclusively to our Notes investors as a sincere thank you for your dedication to the community.
-The new account will include an auto-save feature, which will enable you to automatically transfer your available Notes cash account balance to your Founder Savings Account on a weekly basis.
-If you don’t choose to open a Founder Savings account, your Notes account cash position will continue to build until you transfer those funds to another financial institution.
-Click here for more information on the Founder Savings account.
+LendingClub Bank (formerly Radius Bank) has developed a high yield savings account (Founder Savings) available exclusively to our Notes investors as a sincere thank you for your dedication to the community.
+The new account includes an auto-save feature, which enables you to automatically transfer your available Notes cash account balance to your Founder Savings Account on a weekly basis.
+If you don’t choose to open a Founder Savings account, your Notes account cash position will continue to build until you transfer those funds to another financial institution.*

 If we can help provide answers to additional questions, please email us at email@example.com.